Avadi railway station: Layout

 The station has six tracks, including two loop lines, and has four platforms.
 The first platform is a side platform housing the station's entrance and the ticket counter, and the second and third are part of an island platform.
 The fourth platform borders the northern end of the station and is the longest of all the platforms.
 The platforms are connected by means of a footbridge.

 As of 2013, the station handles about 40,000 passengers a day.

-Developments
+Station layout

+Projects and development

-Avadi is one of the railway stations in the Chennai Suburban Railway network that are being developed as Adarsh stations.
+Avadi is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.
+It is also in the Chennai Suburban Railway network that are being developed as Adarsh stations.

+A metro rail connectivity from Pattabiram to Koyambedu by Red line corridor of Chennai Metro, connecting this railway station and Avadi bus terminus, is approved by Government of Tamil Nadu, with land acquisition near railway station underway.